MMN3003/knowledge/Language/English/Grammar/Present perfect.md

 ### _yet_

 _Yet_ used with the present perfect means 'at any time up to now'.
-We use it to emphasise that we expect something to happen soon. _Yet_ (in this context) is only used in negative sentences and questions.
+We use it to emphasize that we expect something to happen soon. _Yet_ (in this context) is only used in negative sentences and questions.

 > _Have you finished your homework yet?
 > I haven't finished it yet.
 I'll do it after dinner.
 > A. Where's Sam?
 B: He hasn't arrived yet._

 _Yet_ comes at the end of the sentence or question.

+`subject + have/has + [[past participle]] + yet `

 ### _still_

 _Still_ used with the present perfect means that something hasn't happened.
 We use it to emphasize that we expected the thing to happen earlier. _Still_ (in this context) is only used in negative sentences.